Public Health - Occupational Safety & Health

 Entry requirements

-You should be in full or part-time employment with at least three years work experience at the time of application.
+You should have at least three years work experience at the time of application

-Priority is given to applicants who are active in Occupational Safety and Health.
+Priority is given to applicants who are active in Occupational Safety and Health

-You will be required to supply transcripts of your primary degree and supporting documents at the time of your application.
+You will be required to supply transcripts of your primary degree and the supporting documents at the time of your application.

 Application dates